Pamukkale Express

 The Pamukkale Express (Pamukkale Ekspresi) is a passenger train operated daily by the Turkish State Railways between Eskişehir and Denizli.
 The train covers a distance of 421 km in a scheduled time of 7 hours and 55 minutes through mountainous and mostly rural central Anatolia.

-The Pamukkale Express formerly operated as a night train between Haydarpaşa Terminal in İstanbul and Denizli, with through cars to Burdur and Isparta.
+The Pamukkale Express formerly operated as a night train between Haydarpaşa Terminal in Istanbul and Denizli, with through cars to Burdur and Isparta.
 In 2008 train service was suspended for seven years until being revived in 2015 as a day train on its current route.